act-rules/act-rules.github.io/_rules/iframe-accessible-name-cae760.md

 ---
 id: cae760
-name: '`iframe` element has accessible name'
+name: '`iframe` element has non-empty accessible name'
 rule_type: atomic
 description: |
-  This rule checks that each `iframe` element has an accessible name.
+  This rule checks that each `iframe` element has a non-empty accessible name.
 accessibility_requirements:
   wcag20:4.1.2: # Name, Role, Value (A)
     forConformance: true